dime-coin/core-docs/docs/resources/glossary.md

 #### Replace-By-Fee

-NOT IMPLEMENTED IN DASH.
 Replacing one version of an unconfirmed transaction with a different version of the transaction that pays a higher transaction fee.
 May use BIP125 signaling.

 #### Redeem Script